 These two photos are zoomed in equivalents of the preceding (taken on a different day).

 See how the place has become crowded with plants over a half century…

 When I first came here in the 1960s, there was a rusting crane and corrugated iron shack at the edge of the pit just to the left of this view.
 This sand and clay pit was a great biking area — bearing in mind that we used ordinary road bicycles with the fenders removed.
-Sammy Miller’s drop is hidden by trees/bushes below where the low sun is glaring on the right.
+Sammy Miller’s drop is visible through the trees/bushes on the right.